 Outdoor earthworm vermicomposting relies upon the ability of the worms to move to suitable locations.
 Containerized vermicomposting relies upon you to provide the ideal habitat.

 Take care to position the worm bin where it is warm enough.
-The optimum temperature is 50 to 80 degrees Fahrenheit (10 to 26 C.).
+The optimum temperature is 50 to 80 degrees F. (10-26 C.).

 Pests in Vermicompost

 Vermicompost may occasionally have gnats or flies hovering about.
 The gnats may be from soils that are too moist.
 The solution is to keep the lid off to dry the bin or reduce watering.
 You can also mix in extra bedding to distribute the moisture.

 Flies are attracted to the food itself.
 Overly large pieces of food or foods that are not buried in the bedding will pose an irresistible lure to flies.

 Other pests in vermicompost are not common, but outdoor bins may become the local hangout for beetles, sow bugs, and other insects that break down organic matter.
 Worm bins that carry a strong smell are also of interest to raccoons and certain other scavenging animals.

 Once food has broken down into castings, the material is suitable for mixing into garden soil.
 Remove one-half of the reduced material and use in the garden.
 Save the other half as a “starter” and layer it over fresh bedding and add more food scraps.